rionda/cv/README.md

-# Curriculum Vitae of Matteo Riondato, Ph.D.
+# Curriculum Vitae of Matteo Riondato

-This CV follows the guidelines from Chapter 24 of "The Professor Is In" by Karen Kelsky, Ph.D., Three Rivers Press, 2015.
+The CV follows the guidelines from Chapter 24 of "The Professor Is In" by Karen Kelsky, Ph.D., Three Rivers Press, 2015.

+Also included is a short bio.